CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

         #### Selected table(s)

         You can narrow down the selection to a set of table(s).
-This will come in handy to run jobs in **parallel**.

         !!!
 Warning "About tables `CONCEPT` and `PERSON`" Tables `CONCEPT` and `PERSON` are always loaded as they're needed for the conversion.
 You don't need to specify them.